hashicorp/terraform/builtin/provisioners/chef-zero/readme.md

     - berks vendor
     - add hashmap variables support
     - generation of dynamic files based on hashmap
-    - test with a file given for attributes
+    - test with a file given and specified attributes
+    - alert for missing attributes
+    - test with missing attributes
+    - remove all unnecessary options